Make sure to visit Kjerringøy on your next trip to Norway. I promise you, you wont regret it.

 A visit to northern Norway is not complete without tasting the local cuisine.
 This part of the country is known for it’s delicious seafood like bacalao, grilled tørrfisk and fish soup, as well as a variety of dishes that include moose, reindeer or whale meat.
 There is a handful of places to eat in Kjerringøy where you can order some of the mentioned dishes.
 Their menus vary with the seasons and what fresh ingredients they can get their hands on from day-to-day.
 Beer lovers should taste the Bodø based brewery Bådin’s beer “Kjerringøy”, which is available in restaurants and at the grocery store.

-- Fjøsen Kafé: A cozy café at the old trading post.
+Fjøsen Kafé is a cozy café at the old trading post.
 If you’re in the mood for something sweet and savoury you should try the classic (and somewhat strange) Salten speciality møsbrømlefse there.
 So so good.

-- The Restaurant at Kjerringøy Bryggehotell: A lovely restaurant with truly delicious food and an amazing view of the ocean.
+The Restaurant at Kjerringøy Bryggehotell has a nice atmosphere and an amazing view of the ocean, but more importantly – their food is truly delicious.
 Although their menu vary with available supplies, some of their dishes may include fresh shrimps, bacalao, baked tørrfisk and moose stew.
 I recently tried their fish soup with olive bread and it was incredible.

-- Markens Grøde: This charming place is nothing less than a bakery, café and a cheese factory (!) in one.
-Their varied menu include both warm and cold local dishes, vegetarian options, as well as delicious pastries (their cinnamon buns are to die for).
+This charming place is nothing less than a bakery, café and a cheese factory (!) in one.
+Markens Grøde has a varied menu include both warm and cold local dishes, vegetarian options, as well as delicious pastries (their cinnamon buns are to die for).
 Don’t forget to purchase some local cheese before you leave!

-- Kjerringøy Rorbusenter Café & Pub: The only place in Kjerringøy I haven’t tried myself yet, but it looks like a really cool place to dine or enjoy a pint.
+Kjerringøy Rorbusenter Café & Pub is the only place in Kjerringøy I haven’t tried myself yet, but it looks like a really cool place to dine or enjoy a pint.
 Located in Tårnvik, at the end of the road in Kjerringøy, you’ll have an amazing view from the pier.

-- Matkroken Kjerringøy: If you want to prepare your own food or just need a snack for a hike you can pop by the local grocery store Matkroken.
+If you want to prepare your own food or just need a snack for a hike you can pop by the local grocery store, Matkroken Kjerringøy.
 They have ice-cream and popsicles, too.

 Map Of Kjerringøy